mnaatjes/sandbox-php/core/docs/features/registry.md

     RegistryItem "1" *-- "1" RegistryMetaData : has
 ```

+#### Rationale for Immutability

+In this design, both `RegistryItem` and `RegistryMetaData` should be treated as immutable Value Objects.

+*   **Why `RegistryMetaData` must be immutable:** This object holds the **instructions** (like `type` and `category`) for how to process the raw value.
+If these instructions could be changed after registration, it would lead to unpredictable behavior and violate the "single source of truth" principle.
+Its value is defined by its properties, and that value must not change.

+*   **Why `RegistryItem` must be immutable:** This object represents a complete entry in the registry, bundling the value and its metadata.
+If the `RegistryItem` itself were mutable, you could change its underlying value or metadata after it has been registered (e.g., `$item->setValue(...)`).
+This would directly mutate the state within the registry, which is the exact "action at a distance" problem that a robust registry seeks to prevent.

 ### Deeper Dive: Approaches to Item and Metadata Storage

 #### Approach 1: Simple Arrays (The Convention-over-Configuration approach)